KDE/documentation-develop-kde-org/content/hig/icons/monochrome/emblem.md

 {{< /do >}}
 {{< dont src="/hig/8-emblem-outline.png" >}}
-8px emblem icons need to rely on bold shapes and bright colours for visiblity, as they don't have room for an outline.
+8px emblem icons need to rely on bold shapes and bright colours for visibility, as they don't have room for an outline.
 {{< /dont >}}
 {{< /compare >}}